This is a guide to Nagoya, the perfect place to enjoy an ordinary day in an ordinary city in Japan.

 I enter the store.

-The main sales area is covered with a light carpet.
+A light carpet covers the main sales area.
 I take my shoes off, walk around check out all those treasures – none of which is as cheap as the Haoris hanging on the rack next to the entrance, luring customers in.

 I want it.